leonitousconforti/the-moby-effect/docs/modules/demux/Multiplexed.ts.md

 ## Multiplexed overview

-Demux utilities for multiplexed streams.
+Demux utilities for multiplexed sockets.
+Multiplexed sockets come in a single "flavor" - they are always bidirectional.
+You can receive data (both stdout and stderr) and send data (stdin) over the same socket.

 Added in v1.0.0